Manage owners and users in your Microsoft list flows with Power Automate

 For triggers that support run-only users, below the Owners card, a Manage run-only users card appears.
 On the card, select See all.

-Here, you can manage the run-only users or assign the users of the SharePoint list as run-only users.
-This means users who have read permissions to that list can run flows.
+Here, you can manage the run-only users or assign the users of the Microsoft list as run-only users.
+In order to run flows, users must have Edit Permissions on the list.
+Learn more about list permissions and permission levels.

 As an added bonus, you can also select the option for run-only users to provide their connection.
 This means that when the flow runs, the context of the user running the flow is passed instead of using the connection configured in the flow.
 This is very useful when you want items or documents created based on the user.